aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 **Some key things to note here:**

-- The message would be contained in `update.Msg.Text`
+- The message is parsed into `update.Msg.Text`
 - The `chatId` is in `update.Msg.Chat.Id`.
 This is important because you'll need it to send a response back.
 - The bot currently doesn't use `User` but I've written the code above so that you can get it as well.